 SOC 350.
 Social Interaction (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Studies the effect groups have on individuals.
 Primary focus on the symbolic interactionist perspective in sociology.
 The goal is for students to understand how social interaction influences their daily activities.
 Includes the meaning and importance of the symbol, the nature and development of self, social roles and their influence on individuals, and the social construction of society.
 Prerequisite: SOC 111.

 SOC 399AA.
 Social Madness (The Good, the Bad & the Ugly) (3).